how-to-firebase/full-stack-firebase/console/walk-through.md

 scalable applications.

 # 1
-The starting point for any Firebase project is the Firebase Dashboard, and that’s where we will start right now.
+The starting point for any Firebase project is the Firebase Console, and that’s where we will start right now.

 So fire up a web browser to follow along, or sit back and absorb for the next few minutes